trk20/Scuffle/README.md

 To do this, choose the discard option at the start of your turn.
 Choose the letters to discard.
 You will add your letters to the bag, then draw the same amount.
 This ends your turn.
 8. Cannot challenge words, as the game validates them for the players.
-9. The game ends when all letters have been drawn and one player uses their last letter;
+9. The game ends when all letters have been drawn.
-or when all possible plays have been made.
-   - Note: second condition no legal moves is a [work in progress](#milestone-1)

 ## Scoring:
 1. The game keeps a tally of each player's score, displaying it after each turn.